ProgPrak-Native-App/react-native-app/README.md

 Make sure to replace the release channel with an appropriate name.

 ### Build
-To build a version of the app for internal distribution it is advised to use `eas-cli`.
+To build a version of the app for internal distribution, it is advised to use `eas-cli`.
 This can be done either locally or using the Expo services.

 ```bash
 # Install eas-cli